galaxyproject/galaxy-hub/content/blog/2022-01-14-users-guide-to-contribution-ross/index.md

 Like the source code, the community provides opportunities for contributions, such as collaborations to improve the sustainability, usefulness and growth of the community itself.
 In many cases, these projects will also involve technical aspects, but they rely primarily on other specialised scientific and organisational skills and experience.

 The [Outreach and Training WG](https://galaxyproject.org/community/wg/) addresses many issues that are community centered.
-This WG may be of interest to potential contributors to educational and training activities because it includes [Galaxy Training Network](https://training.galaxyproject.org/) collaborations
+This WG may be of interest to potential contributors to educational and training activities because it includes [Galaxy Training Network](https://training.galaxyproject.org/) collaborations.

 The Global Galaxy Steering Committee [(GGSC)](https://galaxyproject.org/community/steering/) is a formal Galaxy governance structure concerned with community activities.
 It consists of investigators and other Galaxy community contributors, who plan and manage projects and initiatives focussed on supporting and extending the community.
 The GGSC has now been in existence for a little more than a year, and offers a platform for new community initiatives.
 Community working groups are active in a broad range of topics such as mentoring, onboarding new investigators, and sustaining specific sub-communities such as small server administrators.
 New ideas are always welcome.